This is a non-perishable product. No refrigeration is required during or after shipment.

 Preparation: Mold on skin of an aged ham is natural and harmless.
 Remove by washing with hot water and stiff brush.
-Can be soaked in hot water overnight to remove salt.
-If you soak your ham, be sure to change water before cooking.
+(If necessary, remove portion of hock so ham fits into cooking vessel.)
+Prior to cooking your Wigwam ham, soaking is essential.
+Soak ham overnight in water to remove salt.
+Then, wash with warm water and stiff brush to remove mold and pepper.

 Carving: The flavor of aged hams is enhanced by carving into very thin slices.
 (Thick slices can cause overpowering flavor intensity.)
 Using a sharp knife, make your first cut on the glazed side of the ham, at hock (small) end.
 Cut consecutive slices on a 45 degree angle, straight to the bone, keeping slices as thin as possible.

-Traditional Method: After washing & soaking, place ham in large pan and fully submerge in cold water.
-Bring water to slow SIMMER (not boil) and maintain for 20-25 minutes per pound (e.g., approximately 5 hours for 12 lb. ham) – or until meat thermometer shows internal temperature of 160 degrees F. Add water as needed to keep ham covered.
-When fully cooked, remove ham from pan and, while still warm, remove skin & trim fat to 1/4-inch thickness.
-Glaze ham, if desired.
+Traditional Method: Cook the ham in a low oven in a covered roasting pan with just a quart of water.
+You can also place ham in pot and cover with fresh water.
+Bring water to slow SIMMER (not boil) and maintain for 20-25 minutes per pound, plus 20 minutes (e.g., approximately 51/2-6 hours for 15 lb. ham) – or until meat thermometer shows internal temperature of 160 degrees F. Add water as needed to keep ham fully covered.
+When fully cooked (and while still warm), remove skin & trim fat to 1/4-inch thickness.
+Apply ham glaze, if desired.

-Glazing: After skin removal and fat trimming, rub 1 cup of glaze (or brown sugar) over ham, score fat in a diamond pattern, and stub with whole cloves.
-Bake at 300 degrees F for about 30 minutes, or until lightly browned.
+Glazing: After skin removal and fat trimming, rub 1 cup of glaze (or brown sugar) over ham, score fat in a diamond pattern and stud with whole cloves.
+Bake at 300 degrees F. for about 30 minutes, or until lightly browned.